uyuni-project/uyuni/docs/sumaform-howto.md

 ___
-### Run the testsuite with custum spacewalk-branch server
+### Run the testsuite with custom spacewalk-branch server

 1)  Build the infrastructure needed  ```https://github.com/moio/sumaform/blob/master/main.tf.libvirt-testsuite.example```
 2)  Deploy your custom  server to  the sumaform created server( see spacewalk wiki)